markjaquith/hk/README.md

 The fastest git hook manager on the planet.

 > [!CAUTION]
-> This is a work in progress.
-This project _does_ function and I think it's worth your time to play with but just understand breaking changes and bugs will be a reality until 1.x.
+> hk is in an early beta stage.
+You may encounter bugs and breaking changes until 1.x.

 See docs: https://hk.jdx.dev/